top of page

 Soils: Tolerates sand, loam, or clay soils as long as they are well-drained.

-• Plants in the Rhus family are host species for 9 known native pollinators in the Cache Valley area.
+• Plants in the Rhus genus are host species for 9 known native pollinators in northern Utah.
 Smooth Sumac also provides berries for birds, and cover and habitat for birds and other animals.

 bottom of page